psychemedia/storytelling-notes/and-the-girl-played-on.md

 As she turned and started to walk home, she wondered jsut what it was that brought her most joy...

 She rummaged through her things, her old toys - ha, that old doll — her clothes, her hairbrush?
 Her mirror?
-She rummaged around, heard her father calling "what are you doing in there?" and made some sort of joke to himself, and as he chuckled to himself, she smiled to herself, and...
+She rummaged around, heard her father calling "what are you doing in there?" and he made some sort of joke to himself, and chuckled to himself.
+And she smiled to *her*self, and...
 "Dad?
 Would you do something for me?"

 And as a father of a daughter, what would he *not* do for her, when she asked so nicely...?

 "Can you help me, in the woods?", and they left the house together, and set off, hand in hand.
-And sometimes she went ahead, and sometimes, it was as if she were tryimng to hold him back.
+And sometimes she went ahead, and sometimes, it was as if she were trying to hold him back.

 As they came in sight of the cross-roads, the tall dark man in the long green coat came in view.
-He smiled, and clicked `[click]` his fingers.
+He smiled, and — `[click]` — clicked his fingers.
 And where the girl's father had been, there were now just bones.
 And she looked at them in shock.
 And gasped.
 And tears welled up in her eyes.

-Very deliberately, the devil picked up the chest bones and the neck bones and he fashioned them into a hollow box, with a small neck stciking out of one side of it, and the girl said: "oh, my father's bones..." and she dried her eyes... "they have never shone so bright", and she looked at the devil with curiosity now in her eye.
+Very deliberately, the devil picked up the chest bones and the neck bones and he fashioned them into a hollow box, with a small neck sticking out of one side of it, and the girl said: "oh, my father's bones..." and she dried her eyes... "they have never shone so bright", and she looked at the devil with curiosity now in her eye.

 And then the devil said: "do you still want this man, even if it were just for one month and one day?"